 Ever since I was a kid I have loved fruit leather, fruit roll ups, fruit by the foot, and fruit snacks.
 So when I learned I could make my own with 2 or 3 ingredients I was pretty darn excited.
-Skip all of the added sugars and preservatives and treat your kids to something natural and delicious.
+Skip all of the added sugars and preservatives and treat your kids to something natural and delicious with this peach and raspberry fruit leather recipe.

 This stuff doesn’t last long in our house.
 My kids eat it up so fast and I don’t feel guilty one bit.
 Fruit leathers are easy to make in the dehydrator or oven.
 For tips on dehydrating foods be sure to check out last week’s post here.